astrosat/django-astrosat-users/README.md

  ```
 	 path("", include("astrosat_users.urls")
  ```
- 4. you may also want to override the backend templates:
+ 4. you may also want to override the templates:
  ```
  TEMPLATES = [
     {